TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### What’s around?

-Staying here is ideal for exploring some of the best waterfalls Bali has to offer!
+Staying here is ideal for exploring some of the best waterfalls Bali has to offer\!
 One of which is Mundok waterfall and the hotel offers daily shuttle to the area.
 The hotel offers daily activities which are free to hotel guests.
 There is also a spa on site with a large selection of packages.
 I would suggest at least 2 nights stay here to take full advantage of this location.&nbsp;

 ### My experience: